Ke halaman utama

 Harga rata-rata Operasi katarak (kedua mata) di Thailand adalah $2,500 / 85,000฿, harga minimum adalah $1,800 / 61,200฿, dan harga maksimum adalah $3,200 / 108,800฿.

-Jangan Lewatkan Penawaran Operasi katarak (kedua mata) Eksklusif di Thailand untuk April 2026
+Jangan Lewatkan Penawaran Operasi katarak (kedua mata) Eksklusif di Thailand untuk Juli 2026

 Jenis prosedur